virtual-disk-array/vda_doc/source/MultipleComponentsInOneServer.rst

 Each cn_agent and dn_agent should have its own spdk application.
 We will deploy 2 cn_agent and 2 dn_agent, so we will launch 4 spdk applications.
 All of the should listen on different port.
 We only have one database, one portal and one monitor.
-You could deply multiple portals and put them to a load balancer.
+You could deploy multiple portals and put them to a load balancer.
 And you could launch multiple monitors too.